Omega Herculis

-Omega Herculis (ω Herculis, abbreviated Ome Her, ω Her) is a binary star system in the northern constellation of Hercules.
+Omega Herculis (ω Herculis, abbreviated Omega Her, ω Her) is a binary star system in the northern constellation of Hercules.
 Based upon an annual parallax shift of 13.04 mas as seen from Earth, it is located around 250 light-years from the Sun.
 It is faintly visible to the naked eye, having a combined apparent visual magnitude of 4.58.
 The system is a candidate for membership in the Ursa Major Moving Group, although this remains uncertain.

 The two components are designated Omega Herculis A (officially named Cujam /'kjuːdZ@m/, the traditional name of the system) and B.

 Nomenclature

 ω Herculis (Latinised to Omega Herculis) is the system's Bayer designation.
 It previously bore the Flamsteed designation of 51 Serpentis before being added to Hercules.
 The designations of the two components as Omega Herculis A and B derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

 The system bore the traditional name Cujam (also written as Cajam and Kajam), meaning ("club").
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Cujam for the component Omega Herculis A on February 1, 2017 and it is now so included in the List of IAU-approved Star Names.

 In Chinese, 斗 (Dǒu), meaning Dipper for Liquid, refers to an asterism consisting of Omega Herculis, 49 Serpentis, 13 Herculis, 29 Herculis and 33 Herculis.
 Consequently, the Chinese name for Omega Herculis itself is 斗一 (Dǒu yī, the First Star of Dipper for Liquid).